-The NITC Advisory Board met for a day-long meeting at the Portland State University campus on September 16th, 2015 in conjunction with the Transportation and Communities Summit.
+The NITC Advisory Board met for a day-long meeting at the Portland State University campus on September 16^{th} , 2015 in conjunction with the Transportation and Communities Summit.
 The outcomes of the meeting included strategic direction for the general research RFP for the NITC National Grant as well as campus and research updates.

-• How have the results been disseminated?
+How have the results been disseminated?

 The NITC communications director works with each of the PIs to create a plan on reporting dissemination.
-Thus far 36 final reports have been published.
+Thus far 19 final reports have been published including 10 general research, 2 education, 1 technology transfer and 6 from the small starts program.
 These reports are available for download on the project page on the NITC site.
 We regularly use e-newsletters and social media (Twitter, Facebook) to promote completed research.
-As referenced in the education section, NITC hosted 5 webinars on recently published research during the reporting period.
-225 people attended the webinars.
+As referenced in the education section, NITC hosted six webinars on recently published research during the reporting period.
+421 people attended the webinars.